smart-classic/SMARTFramework-ios/README.md

 > **Note:** The first time the framework is built it will download and compile the [Redland] C libraries for you.
 This may take some time and Xcode will not
 > show any progress, just be patient.

+> **Note:** Xcode, after building the Redland C libraries for the first time, may not find the redland headers.
+Simply close the project and re-open it again.

 Using the Framework